techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

      cat /proc/sys/kernel/hostname

-7. Reboot your raspberrypi for changes to take place

-8. the more adept among you will replace step 1 with:
+6. the more adept among you will replace step 1 with:

    sudo echo your_new_hostname >/etc/new_hostname